A picture with symbols on the subject of accessibility. Next to it the lettering: BFSG in the museum?

 The role of artificial intelligence: audio guides for everyone

-Audio guides can represent an additional level.
-With Audio-Cult, for example, content can be experienced not only as text, but also as video and audio format (optimized for screen readers).
-AI technology offers an exciting opportunity here: artificial intelligence can be used to simplify texts, generate audio and videos with subtitles and in multiple languages.
-This makes it very easy to create professional and accessible audio guides that are inclusive, diverse and easy to use.
+Audio guides can add an extra dimension.
+With Wonnder (formerly Audio-Cult), for example, content can be experienced not only as text but also in video and audio formats (optimized for screen readers).
+AI technology offers an exciting opportunity here: with the help of artificial intelligence, text can be simplified, and audio and video content can be generated with subtitles and in multiple languages.
+As a result, it is now very easy to create professional and accessible audio guides that are inclusive, diverse, and easy to use.

-These can be individually tailored to the needs of visitors and offer valuable support for people with visual or hearing impairments.
-Artificial intelligence can help to develop audio guides that are automatically translated into different languages, offer different speaking speeds and provide additional descriptions for people with visual impairments.
+These can be tailored to the individual needs of visitors and provide valuable support for people with visual or hearing impairments.
+Artificial intelligence can help develop audio guides that are automatically translated into different languages, offer different speaking speeds, and provide additional descriptions for people with visual impairments.

-Chat GPT is on everyone's lips and offers fascinating possibilities: Here, it is always worthwhile to double-check the content that you have not created yourself.
-In addition to the well-known tools from OpenAI and the like, there are now a large number of tools and service providers that are helpful.
-Don't know where to start?
+Chat GPT is on everyone’s lips and offers fascinating possibilities: It’s always worth having content you didn’t create yourself professionally reviewed.
+In addition to the well-known tools from OpenAI and others, there are now a variety of tools and service providers that can be helpful.
+Not sure where to start?

 Here are 3 specific examples:

-Agencies such as Erdmännchen and Bär provide support in the implementation of digital solutions .
+Agencies such as Erdmännchen und Bär provide support in implementing digital solutions .

-The BFSG may present museums with new challenges in the short term, but in the long term it offers numerous opportunities to improve accessibility and reach a wider audience.
-By using technologies such as artificial intelligence, museums can become more inclusive and accessible, which ultimately benefits all visitors.
+While the BFSG may present museums with new challenges in the short term, it offers numerous opportunities in the long term to improve accessibility and reach a broader audience.
+By utilizing technologies such as artificial intelligence, museums can become more inclusive and accessible, ultimately benefiting all visitors.

 Conclusion: Inclusion in the museum in 2025